Student Loan Calculator

 Loan Consolidation

 Federal loan consolidation combines multiple federal loans into one loan with a single monthly payment.
 The interest rate is the weighted average of your existing loans, rounded up to the nearest 1/8th of a percent.
 Consolidation can simplify repayment but may increase total interest if it extends your repayment term.
+It also resets the clock on income-driven repayment forgiveness, so consider this carefully if you're pursuing forgiveness.

 Prioritizing Payments